GoogleCloudPlatform/DataflowTemplates/contributor-docs/add-integration-or-load-test.md

 based on a user specified schema.
 Please look at [this](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/main/v2/streaming-data-generator#creating-the-schema-file) guide to create a schema file.

+Data generators are typically used in load tests, not integration tests.

 Pre-existing schema templates can also be used instead of specifying a schema.
 Supported schema templates are,